Okpara Inland: The People

 The people of Okpara Inland are extremely vast and wide at large.
 Due to the polygamous nature of its ancestors, the people are distributed upon every facet of earth.
 The people of this community are known to speak the Urhobo language fluently.
 They are mainly pastoral and prefer to live within the reach of their immediate or extended family.
 The people are majorly sustenance farmers though some still do commercial farming.

 The historical antecedent of trading in this community was majorly by Barter.
 Agricultural products like food-crops e.g. water yams could be exchanged for Okra.
 Although with time, cowries came to be adopted as the medium of exchange before the advent of the present legal tender of naira.
 The market day was held every four days.
 It was called Edewor and nobody was expected to go to farm on that day.
 Most farmers harvested their crops during the harvest period, a day to the market with a view to taking them to the market place the following day.
 There was also hawking in the streets on ordinary days.
 Kokori traders patronized Okpara Market, while many Okpara people patronized Kokori Central Market.

 The major religion of the people in this community is Christianity, although traditional religion thrived before the advent of Catholicism.
 The people also place much value on education and scholarship as they have produced notable people in diverse areas of scholarship.

 Community Activities

-The people of this community are known for their very entertaining festivals which display a wide array of attires, dances, drama, etc. Among the notable festivals are the Edjenu festival which is held once every 20 years, the Eni festival which is held once every 25 years, the Okekere festival, etc.
+The people of this community are known for their entertaining festivals which display an array of attires, dances, drama, etc. Among the notable festivals are the Edjenu festival which is held once every 20 years, the Eni festival which is held once every 25 years, the Okekere festival, etc.